Annual Report to the Board of Higher Education and Campus Ministry, July 2013-June 2014

 B. Bible Studies

-In the fall semester, pastoral intern Brian Cook led a weekly Bible study on the Gospels.
-Average attendance: 4.
+In the fall semester, I led a 9-week Bible study that explored the Biblical Book of Job:

-In October 2012, I participated in a panel discussion through the College of Arts and Sciences on the understandings of the Creation narrative in Judaism, Christianity, and Islam.
-(25) The other participants (Rabbi Leila Berner, Dr. Martyn Oliver) and I are looking to make this a semi-annual event.
+In October 2013, I participated in a panel discussion through the College of Arts and Sciences on the understandings of the Creation narrative in Judaism, Christianity, and Islam.
+(65*) Organized by Dr. Martyn Oliver of the Philosophy and Religion department, this is becoming an annual event.

 3. Summer Bible Study

-David Hosey, Caleb Frazier, and Brian Cook, our pastoral interns, led a Bible study the Epistles of Paul.
+David Hosey, our pastoral intern led a Bible study on the Psalms.
 Average attendance: 5.

 Our community is blessed with two student-led groups that seek to provide a safe space for reflection and fellowship.

-Our United Methodist Women’s group meets weekly and has sponsored a variety of programming for all female-identifying students who wish to attend, including visits from the Student Health Center and an officer from Public Safety teaching about self-defense.
+Our United Methodist Women’s group meets weekly and has sponsored a variety of programming for all female-identifying students who wish to attend.
 The UMW meets weekly and averages 8-10 people a week.

 The UMSA and The UM Chaplaincy were founding presences in the Kay Interfaith Council, an interfaith body designed to promote communication and discussion among the various tenants of the Kay Spiritual Life Center.
 The campus ministry maintains a strong connection with the Interfaith Council and a number of students serve in leadership of the Council.

 Students also participated in a number of connectional ministries.
 A number of our students continued leadership in various United Methodist student groups, including UMSM, RMN, and MoSAIC.
-One student, Carly Jones (’13), was appointed to serve as lay delegate at-large to the Baltimore Washington Annual Conference.
+One student, Rachel Ternes (’15) and an alum, Rebekah Smith (’13), attended the UMW quadrennial meeting as well as a session of the Baltimore-Washington Conference.

 As United Methodist chaplain, I have offered counseling services to the university and have counseled a number of students from within and without the community.
 The UM community has developed a reputation as an open and affirming community, and that has translated into students coming for counseling who are from outside the community.

-In the spring of 2013, I reprised a support group for graduating seniors.
-We met on a regular basis beginning mid-semester through the end of the semester.
-Average attendance: 8.
+In the spring of 2104, I reprised a support group for graduating seniors.
+We met on a regular basis beginning at the beginning of the semester through the end of the semester.
+Average attendance: 7.

-Social justice and service, those Wesleyan ministries of “mercy”, remain very close to the heart of our community.
-For many, our commitment to social justice is a key entry point into the community as they are attracted to our commitment to engage with the world and seek to know more about what it is that motivates us to do so.
+Social justice and service remain key entry points into the community as students are attracted to our commitment to engage with the world and seek to know more about what it is that motivates us to do so.
 The young adults in our community are intensely passionate about an active faith and a desire to transform the world.
 Our commitment to justice and service is one of the cornerstones of our community identity and of our identity on the broader AU campus.

 A. The Other Six Days

 The most significant development in our social justice ministry was the creation of an ongoing ministry called “The Other Six Days” in the 2004-2005 Academic Year.
 The aim of this program is to connect particular Sunday worship with opportunities for education and service.
-Monthly themes for 2012-2013 included LGBT inclusion, malaria prevention, and environmental stewardship among others.
-For each topic there was a dedicated worship service, a discussion or educational event, and a service opportunity.
-The educational opportunities included discussions, film screenings, and presentations.
-Service projects (see below) included fundraising, letter writing, and other hands-on activities.
+Monthly themes for 2013-2014 included LGBT inclusion, malaria prevention, prisoner reintegration into society, Christians of the Middle East, and Typhoon Haiyan relief among others.

 B. Social Justice Intern